Sanalogi/NFCREAD-Android-SDK-Example/README.md

 }
 ```

 # Frequently Asked Questions

+## Generating API keys

+Please note that this step requires having a NFC developer account.
+For registering, please head to our [signup page](https://login.nfcread.com/signup)

+If you have a developer account, simply navigate to [login.nfcread.com](https://login.nfcread.com) and enter your credentials.
+Once logged in select "NFCRead SDK Key" on the leftmost menu, press on the "GENERATE NFCRead Mobile SDK Key" button and then follow through with the steps.

 ## Reducing the size of your application

 One of the most commonly asked questions about the NFCRead is reducing the size of the library.
 Since we include external libraries for performing various scans inside the SDK, these packages comes with dynamically linked shared object
 libraries (.so) that are compiled for different CPU architectures used widely in the mobile phones.
 The list of these supported instruction sets are like in the following:

 -armeabi-v7a (Instruction set for 32bit ARM Processors, versions v5 and v6 are deprecated)